 - Do you find yourself less motivated to get up to work or accomplish your responsibilities?

-- Do you not feel like yourself or feel like you are disappointed in yourself?
+- Do you feel unlike yourself or are you disappointed in yourself?

-- Do you see yourself as experiencing increased anxiety or depression?
+- Are you experiencing increased anxiety or depression?

 - Do you feel more irritable or negative than normal?

 If you have any questions about addiction treatment we’re here to help you 24/7.
 Give us a call at 855-814-9173.